Chiral phases and dynamics of dipoles in triangular optical ladders

 \paragraph{Conclusions.--} Dipolar bosons in triangular ladders constitute an interesting platform to study the interplay of geometric frustration and long-range anisotropic interactions.
 For mobile particles, frustration resulting from negative in-leg hopping magnifies the effect of dipolar interactions.
 The dipole-induced CSF-2SF transition may be observed even at very small ratios $V/t < 1$ for experimentally reachable temperatures.
 This is particularly interesting for experiments with magnetic atoms, where $V$ is relatively small.
 Furthermore, in dipolar spin models, frustration is induced by the dipolar interaction itself.
 Focusing on the implementation with polar molecules, we have shown that chiral magnon phases, as well as other intriguing phases, including nematic (bound bi-magnon superfluids) and two-component magnon superfluids (TLL$_2$) may be easily realized by properly setting the orientation and magnitude of the applied electric field.
 Finally, let us note that chirality may be experimentally revealed using the dimerization technique recently employed in Ref.~\cite{Impertro2024}.
 In dipolar gases, due to inter-site interactions, isolating a rung of the triangular ladders demands either selectively removing the particles at the neighboring rungs or physically separating the rungs (in accordion lattices or tweezer arrays).
 Once the rungs are isolated, currents may be determined from the measurement of the inter-site imbalance of the density~(Hubbard model) or the magnetization~(spin model).
+In addition to this method, the three superfluid phases in the model of itinerant bosons can also be distinguished through their momentum distribution, which may be imaged in time-of-flight experiments.

 \acknowledgments We thank L. Barbiero and A. M. Rey for enlightening discussions.
 A.D., H.K., G.A.D.-C. and L.S acknowledge the support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 274200144 -- SFB 1227 DQ-mat within the project A04, and under Germany's Excellence Strategy -- EXC-2123 Quantum-Frontiers -- 390837967.
 M.\L. acknowledges support from the National Science Centre (Poland) via Opus Grant No. 2019/35/B/ST2/00838.
 M.\L. and J.Z. gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Centers: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2025/018457.
 J.Z. acknowledges support by the National Science Centre (Poland) under the OPUS call within the WEAVE program 2021/43/I/ST3/01142.
 The research has also been supported by the Priority Research Area (DigiWorld) under the Strategic Programme Excellence Initiative at Jagiellonian University (M.\L., J.Z.).